 The sensation of flying around these corridors and seeing a streaking missile or projectiles whiz by your ship as you turn your head to watch it is exhilarating.
 After cranking all of the visual options to the maximum, the game still run incredible smooth, without a hint of slowing down, even when projectiles and explosion engulfed the headset.
 It is without a doubt the best way to experience the game.

 Overload offers 15 single-player story missions, secret bonus levels, online and LAN multiplayer, a challenge mode with unlockable content and the option of playing in VR.
 This game is stuffed to the brim with content in a $30 package.
 While some may be turned off by the game's insanely fast motion and camera system, others will enjoy it.
 Fans of classic shooters will enjoy this one, especially if you were a fan of Descent.
-It's a hugely different experience from games released today in a tight bundle with lots to offer.Note: Overload was reviewed based on a digital PC copy of the game, provided by the publisher.
-VR support was tested using an Oculus Rift and an Xbox One controller.
+It's a hugely different experience from games released today in a tight bundle with lots to offer.Note: Overload was reviewed on PC.
+A digital copy of the game provided by the publisher.